Check our offer of MIR, EIR, BIR and FIR places

 The SJD Barcelona Children’s Hospital is a university hospital affiliated with the Universitat de Barcelona.
 We are a tertiary centre dedicated exclusively to maternal and child healthcare.
 Our Hospital can boast the highest level of specialisation and complexity and we are able to provide the ideal conditions for delivering all aspects of training related to Paediatrics, Obstetrics/Gynaecology, Hospital Pharmacy and Clinical Biochemistry.

-Our centre is accredited for Specialised Healthcare Training (FSE) in Paediatrics and Specific Areas, Paediatric Surgery, Obstetrics and Gynaecology (MIR); Clinical Biochemistry (BIR); Hospital Pharmacy (FIR); Paediatric and Obstetrics/Gynaecology Nursing (EIR).
-We are also accredited as a training centre in Microbiology and Parasitology (although these places will not be offered in 2023).
+Our centre is accredited for Specialised Healthcare Training (FSE) in Paediatrics and Specific Areas, Paediatric Surgery, Obstetrics and Gynaecology (MIR); Microbiology and Parasitology (BIR); Hospital Pharmacy (FIR); Paediatric and Obstetrics/Gynaecology Nursing (EIR).
+We are also accredited as a training centre in Clinical Biochemistry (although these places will not be offered in 2024).

 Teaching at our Hospital is essentially based around the following pillars: